 We are looking forward to hearing your creative ideas.

-The application process will open the first week of November and the application deadline will be December 3, 2021.
+The application process will open in October and the application deadline will be December 2, 2022.
 In the meantime, contact us with your new ideas and questions about this new process and format.